harrystuart/tfworldhackathon/README.md

 To replicate my results, just clone this repo and run `scripts/WGAN-GP.py` after modifying `DATA_DIR`.
 I used [this](http://deepyeti.ucsd.edu/cdonahue/wavegan/data/mancini_piano.tar.gz) data after converting the files to wave.
 The violin data I used was just scraped from Youtube.

+Run `tensorboard --logdir logs/train` to view generator and critic loss with Tensorboard.

 ## Inspiration
 Since the inception of generative adversarial networks, I have been fascinated by their capacity to perform tasks of unprecedented complexity.
 They are a prime example of how machines can learn in a similar manner to humans - akin to reinforcement learning.
 I am also a huge fan of music and love to play the piano.
 So I thought, why not conflate my love for machine learning and my passion for music!?